Botanism/Botanist/README.md

 #### Poll

 This suite of commands provides automatic poll creation.
 A poll is an embed message sent by the bot to specified channels.
 Every user can react to the poll to show their opinion regarding the interrogation submitted by the poll.
 With each reaction, the poll's color will change to give everyone a quick visual feedback of all members' opinion.
 A poll is generated from a user's message.
 Currently it only supports messages from a `poll` channel.
 However it is planned to improve this to allow one to create a poll using a dedicated command.
 Same goes for poll editing which is yet unsupported.
 To palliate to this you can remove your poll if you consider it was malformed.
+Polls can also be deleted when reacting with the `:x:` emoji.

 | Group  | Command | Arguments  |                         Description                          | Clearance |
 | ------ | :-----: | :--------: | :----------------------------------------------------------: | --------- |